 • Coursework 50 %

 Project 25%

 • Essay 25%

-- Final Exam 50 %
+• Final Exam 50 %

-• One true have a construction

 One two-hour examination

 ENVR6404 PRINCIPLES AND PRACTICE OF GEOINFORMATICS

 The aim of this course is to provide an overview of the main concepts associated with the discipline of geoinformatics.
 This will include an overview of the various concepts and technologies and techniques available for spatial decision making.
 Students will benefit significantly from this because the information provides a foundation for spatial decision-making.